 If you do not have Internet access yet you need to also go to the IP address of your USG and update the WAN settings.
 The right settings here depend on your ISP.
 All your connected clients will show up in the clients tab of your controller where you can also find details about the network they are connected too and their IP address.
 More on that in the next article.

 Switching from an old setup

 In most cases you will already have an existing network and want to switch to the new Unifi based one with only a short interruption.
 If you want to keep using as much of your old network as possible you could just disable your old Wifi and connect a Unifi access point to your existing router.
 Install the controller on your PC, set up the AP and you are done.
 Of course this does not give you more control but at least a stable Wifi in most cases.

 I went for a full switch.
 To make that as easy as possible I connected all the new devices together and then to my PC while leaving the old hardware untouched.
 I installed the controller on my Pi home server and set everything up.
 Then disconnected the old hardware and connected all Ethernet devices and the cable from the modem to my USG and switch.
 All devices should show up in the controller afterwards.
 Then I created a Wifi with the same SSID and password as my old and enabled it.
 Now all my Wifi devices also showed up and the switch is complete.

 Afterwards I had enough time to move devices to separate networks and setup VLANs and firewall rules one by one without loosing connection to my devices.
-More on that, as well as the integration into Home Assistant, in the next article that is coming soon.
+More on that, as well as the integration into Home Assistant, in the next article.